Barry Morphew attorneys to sue case investigators for false arrest, defamation

 The DNA issue did come up during Morphew's August evidence hearing.
 Colorado Bureau of Investigations agent Joe Cahill told Morphew attorney Iris Eytan that the DNA on the glove box is a partial profile.

-One issue in the Ramsey case centers on unidentified DNA found on her clothing.
+One issue in the Ramsey case centered on unidentified DNA found on her clothing.

 Denver criminal defense attorney Ryan Brackley, who was a prosecutor in Denver and Boulder, said in the Morphew case, prosecutors will need legwork to overcome the DNA from the glovebox.
 To keep the focus on Morphew, they'll need an alibi for the man tied to the glovebox.